Carbon nanotube supported catalyst: In situ approaches

 In situ approaches are alternatives for ex situ approaches with a better control of particle dispersion.
 Inorganic compounds are directly formed on the surface of CNTs via a variety of techniques including electrochemical techniques, sol-gel process, hydrothermal and aerosol techniques and gas-phase deposition.

 Electrochemistry is a method that controls the nucleation and growth process of noble metals and alloys efficaciously.
 Metal complexes in solutions can be reduced by electrons provided on electrodes to form metal nanoparticles, and the size of the metal nanoparticles and their coverage on the sidewalls of CNTs can be controlled by changing electrochemical deposition parameters such as deposition time and nucleation potential.

 Sol-gel process is a commonly used solution-based process which can produce glass and ceramic materials of different shapes.
 In this process, the reactants (usually metal salts or metal organic compounds) go through a series of hydrolysis and condensation reactions and form colloidal or polymeric sols, followed by an aging process to convert the sols into gels.
 Then gels are then desiccated drying under supercritical conditions and converted into aerogel.
 This is a cheap technique avoiding the requirement of high temperature, enabling fine controls in chemical composition as well as lowest concentration of dopants.
-But it also shows the weakness that the product will typically contain an amorphous phase, thus crystallization and postannealing steps are required and increase the complexity of preparation.
+But it also shows the weakness that the product will typically contain an amorphous phase, thus crystallization and post-annealing steps are required and increase the complexity of preparation.

 Hydrothermal techniques are developed in recent years.
-The advantage of this method is to get crystalline particles or films without postannealing and calcinations.
+The advantage of this method is to get crystalline particles or films without post-annealing and calcinations.
 Formation of inorganic nanowires and nanorods can also be achieved by the forced crystallization in hydrothermal process.

 In addition, various gas-phase deposition methods are used to load inorganic catalytical particles onto CNTs surface.
 Among the most commonly used gas-phase deposition methods, chemical and physical vapor depositions enjoy an advantage in excellent control over the size, shape and uniformity.
 Thin and continuous films can be deposited on carbon substrates, retaining the 3D integrity.
 Other physical techniques such as sputtering and pulsed laser deposition (PLD), together with chemical methods (for instance, atomic layer deposition (ALD)), are good alternatives to deposit desired particles on CNTs.